As far as the expansion of legal gambling in Texas goes, one step forward and two steps back might be how things play out.

 What are quick draw lottery games?

 The Texas Lottery offers daily draw-style games, in which you pick a set of numbers from a designated pool.
 Then, you await the drawing to see how many of the numbers on your ticket match those in the drawing.
 If you get some matches, you win.
+At the moment, it’s the only form of legal gambling on offer.
+The state currently bans commercial casinos and all forms of sports betting.

 Quick draw games are essentially the same thing, except the drawings happen much more frequently.
 Under the framework suggested by HB 817, it would be 12 to 15 times per hour from 7 a.m. to 2 a.m. daily.